Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 #1 Thank you for the Christmas flowers!
 The amaryllis looks beautiful on my kitchen counter.
 Several visitors have commented on it as well.

-#2 Thank you for the Christmas poinsettia, which is my favorite holiday plant.
+#2 Thank you for the Christmas poinsettia, my favorite holiday plant.
 The red leaves are magnificent in the winter.
 I will enjoy the plant for many weeks.

 #3 The red and white carnations for Christmas are amazing!
 The pine mixed in with the flower adds a pleasant scent.
 I appreciate that you thought of us this holiday season.